Edmonds College Logo

 Course Level Objectives

-1. Demonstrate ability to access and explore research based information regarding the incidence and major demographic prevalence of substance misuse.
+1. Demonstrate ability to access and explore research-based information regarding the incidence and major demographic prevalence of substance misuse.

 3. Explain the general history of licit and illicit drug use in the United States.

-4. Identify drugs from three major classifications and describe the impact on human brain and behavior including short and long-term psychological, social, and health effects.
+4. Identify drugs from three major classifications and describe the impact on the human brain and behavior including short and long-term psychological, social, and health effects.

-6. Provide written description of the nature and general structure of treatment, and the concept of recovery from addiction as a disorder.
+6. Provide written description of the nature and general structure of treatment and the concept of recovery from addiction as a disorder.

 SHS 106: Introduction to Family Support and Prevention